Property 7 min read

 An Article 4 direction removes permitted development rights for converting a property from a C3 dwelling to a C4 HMO (small HMO, 3-6 tenants).
 In areas with an Article 4 direction, you need full planning permission to operate an HMO.

 The catch: Article 4 directions are introduced and expanded regularly.
+Over 60 council areas now have active Article 4 restrictions, and the list keeps growing.
 An area that didn't have one when you bought your last property might have one now.
-Leeds, Manchester, Nottingham, Bristol, and many London boroughs all have active Article 4 directions, and the list grows each year.
+Leeds, Manchester, Nottingham, Bristol, and many London boroughs all have them, with new ones being added each year.

 What to do: Check for Article 4 directions as part of your due diligence.
 If one applies, factor in the time and cost of a planning application before committing to the deal.